 Future of DevOps

 Development and operations historically have always been apart, and collaboration was difficult because of many factors, including difficult logistics and lack of efficient tools.
-The emergence of DevOps was right on time when technology could already offer certain tools, like cloud storage, to help developers and manager work together in a more productive way.
+The emergence of DevOps was right on time when technology could already offer certain tools, like cloud storage, to help developers and managers work together in a more productive way.

 DevOps is being adopted by more and more companies, especially smaller enterprises.
 Many industries today are happy to incorporate DevOps and its key points into their work environment because companies that utilize DevOps effectively usually experience the rise in product quality and adapt easier to changing circumstances.
 Amazon is probably the best example of how collaboration and flexibility can boost productivity.